-I unexpectedly learned that this is EXACTLY how to send your child off to preschool … celebrate their wonder for the smallest, silliest things.
-And it doesn’t have to be fancy or require loads of energy.
+I unexpectedly learned that this is EXACTLY how to send your child off to preschool … celebrate their wide-eyed wonder for the smallest, silliest things.
+Because this wide-eyed wonder won’t always be.
+And thankfully, it doesn’t have to be about Pinterest-perfect, fancy excursions or require loads of non-existent energy.
 Just being together is all that matters.

 Oh no. Where’s the lamp?